 Campylobacter co-exists and interacts with other species of bacteria that are resident in the poultry gut.
-By analysing the metabolism of Campylobacter, scientists at The University of Sheffield and the Institute of Food Research (IFR) have shown that the bacterium is able to use organic acid metabolites produced by the gut microflora.
+By analysing the metabolism of Campylobacter, scientists at The University of Sheffield and the Quadram Institute have shown that the bacterium is able to use organic acid metabolites produced by the gut microflora.
 Optimising its metabolism to use amino acids and other carbon sources available in the poultry gut, contributes to life-long colonisation.

 The genetic makeup of poultry can also affect the ability of Campylobacter to colonise poultry.
 Scientists at IAH, The Roslin Institute (RI) and The University of Edinburgh have identified four regions of the chicken genome that are associated with resistance to Campylobacter.

 The idea is to use this knowledge of poultry and Campylobacter genetics and of the molecular interactions between colonising bacteria and the host’s immune system to help design new control strategies, including opportunities for breeding poultry for disease resistance.

 Far from being a true commensal that goes unseen by the host’s immune response, scientists at The University of Nottingham, IAH and RI have identified that infected poultry produce pro-inflammatory immune responses to Campylobacter, and that the bacterium can be killed by avian macrophages (a type of white blood cell).